Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 The Nth Term Formula

-The general formula for an arithmetic progression is:
+The formula for the nth term of an AP is:

 aₙ = a + (n − 1)d

-This formula directly calculates the value of any term in the sequence.
+This formula calculates any term directly without listing the entire sequence.

 a₅ = 5 + (5 − 1) × 3